 - Loss of skin elasticity.

-- Give your canine 1 or 2 ice cube to lick.
+- Give your canine 1 or 2 ice cubes to lick.
 It can also be a treat.

 - Add some ice cubes to your puppy’s water bowl to attract them to drink.